Introductory Behavioural Health Sciences (BACH1161)

 UNIT OF STUDY

-This unit provides an introduction to areas of psychology and sociology relevant to health and wellbeing.
-The unit provides sociological tools (covering both theory and method) useful for understanding and practising in health and wellbeing as well as an introduction to the principles and applications of psychology as they pertain to these areas.
+This unit is an introduction to areas of psychology and sociology relevant to health and wellbeing.
+The unit provides sociological tools (covering both theory and method) useful for understanding and practicing in health and wellbeing.
+It is also an introduction to the principles and applications of psychology as they pertain to these areas.
 The unit aims to develop a 'sociological imagination', a quality of mind that will be used to prompt students to question common-sense assumptions regarding health and wellbeing.
-Students will also gain familiarity with the major paradigms and methodological approaches of contemporary psychology and will develop the ability to apply psychological theory to specific health issues in their major area of study.
+Students will also gain familiarity with the major paradigms and methodological approaches of contemporary psychology and will develop applications of psychological theory to specific health issues in their major area of study.

 Further unit of study information